SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Additional results

 \subsection{ADE20K}

-Table \ref{tab:ade20k_appendix} summarizes the performance of semantic segmentation models of different scales and architectures on the ADE20K validation dataset.
-Among smaller models, SenFormer and SegFormer achieved competitive results, but our proposed Small variant outperformed them with an mIoU of 50.7.
-Moving to models of basic sizes, Swin-B* and Mask2Former stood out, yet our proposed Basic model achieved a strong mIoU of 51.63.
-In large-scale models, MaskFormer and VMamba-B showed satisfactory results, while our model achieved comparable performance to them.
+Table \ref{tab:ade20k_appendix} summarizes the performance of models across different scales and architectural designs on the ADE20K validation set.
+Among smaller models, SenFormer and SegFormer deliver competitive results; however, our SegRet-Small variant surpasses both, achieving an mIoU of 50.7.
+In the mid-sized category, Swin and Mask2Former perform strongly, yet our SegRet-Base model attains a higher mIoU of 51.63.
+For large-scale models, MaskFormer and VMamba demonstrate commendable performance, with our SegRet-Large variant delivering results on par with these leading approaches.